nvictus/pybbi/README.md

 ## Notes

-Unfortunately, Kent's C source is not well-behaved library code, as it is littered with error calls that call `exit()`.
-I've added measures to `pybbi` to pre-empt common input errors, but if an internal error does get thrown, it will crash your interpreter instance.
-Check out [@dpryan79](https://github.com/dpryan79)'s [libBigWig](https://github.com/dpryan79/libBigWig) for an alternative and dedicated C library for big binary files.
+Unfortunately, Kent's C source is not well-behaved library code, as it is littered with error calls that call `exit()`. `pybbi` will catch and pre-empt common input errors, but if somehow an internal error does get raised, it will terminate your interpreter instance.